mrahtz/ocd-a3c/README.md

 Still, what if we fumble something up between the eyes and the brain - between the preprocessing pipeline and actually sending the frames into the policy network for inference or training?

-Thanks to [`tf.Print`](https://www.tensorflow.org/api_docs/python/tf/Print), we can dump all data going into the network then check offline that everything looks fine.
+Using [`tf.Print`](https://www.tensorflow.org/api_docs/python/tf/Print), we can dump all data going into the network then later check whether things are right.
 This involves first running `train.py` with the `--debug` flag and piping `stderr` to a log file:

 ```